OpenID: Adoption

 As of March 2016, there are over 1 billion OpenID-enabled accounts on the Internet (see below) and approximately 1,100,934 sites have integrated OpenID consumer support: AOL, Flickr, Google, Amazon.com, Canonical (provider name Ubuntu One), LiveJournal, Microsoft (provider name Microsoft account), Mixi, Myspace, Novell, OpenStreetMap, Orange, Sears, Sun, Telecom Italia, Universal Music Group, VeriSign, WordPress, Yahoo!, the BBC, IBM, PayPal, and Steam, although some of those organizations also have their own authentication management.

 Many if not all of the larger organizations require users to provide authentication in the form of an existing email account or mobile phone number in order to sign up for an account (which then can be used as an OpenID identity).
 There are several smaller entities that accept sign-ups with no extra identity details required.

 Facebook did use OpenID in the past, but moved to Facebook Connect.
 Blogger also used OpenID, but since May 2018 no longer supports it.

 Technical overview

-An end user is the entity that wants to assert a particular identity.
-A relying party (RP) is a web site or application that wants to verify the end user's identifier.
-Other terms for this party include "service provider" or the now obsolete "consumer".
-An identity provider, or OpenID provider (OP) is a service that specializes in registering OpenID URLs or XRIs.
-OpenID enables an end user to communicate with a relying party.
-This communication is done through the exchange of an identifier or OpenID, which is the URL or XRI chosen by the end user to name the end user's identity.
-An identity provider provides the OpenID authentication (and possibly other identity services).
-The exchange is enabled by a user-agent, which is the program (such as a browser) used by the end user to communicate with the relying party and OpenID provider.